kaiyin2/PixelPhonics/README.md

 > An FPGA-based educational spelling game built on the Altera DE2-115 board, featuring non-blocking I/O drivers, VGA graphics, and audio feedback.

+**Thank you to Lena Abedali, Luke Birchmeier, and Jaryl Sanchez! 🙏**

 ---

 ## 📖 Overview